steemit/steem/doc/devs/2018-08-20-resource-notes.md

 checking makes upgrades painful:

 - Upgrading non-consensus limits is a witness-only upgrade.
-- Upgrading consensus limits is a hardfork, all `steemd` nodes must upgrade.
+- Upgrading consensus limits is a hardfork, all `dpnd` nodes must upgrade.

 The subsidized account resource limit is consensus.
 Other resource limits are non-consensus.
 Why were things divided that way?
 It has to do with the consequences of violating the limits:

-- If a witness ignores the subsidized account limit, people will get new accounts for free, that normally cost STEEM to create.
+- If a witness ignores the subsidized account limit, people will get new accounts for free, that normally cost DPN to create.
 This is a medium-sized economic problem.
 - If a witness ignores the other resource limits, their blocks might take a little longer [1] to process or use more memory.
 This is a tiny IT problem.

 For resource limits, having witness-only upgrades outweighs the problem.
-Witnesses who have been around a long time know that, in the ancient past, Steem's bandwidth algorithm was consensus.
+Witnesses who have been around a long time know that, in the ancient past, Dpn's bandwidth algorithm was consensus.
 It was then changed to non-consensus when the current bandwidth algorithm was implemented.
 The new resource-based limits are non-consensus for the most part, just like the current bandwidth algorithm.

 [1] Could they take a lot longer?
 No, the rogue witness would be limited by block size.
 Transactions have some variation in how much CPU / memory they use relative to their size.
 But operations that allow users to take a huge amount of CPU / memory for a tiny number of bytes are attack vectors.
-As good blockchain architects, we should never implement such operations in the Steem source code!
+As good blockchain architects, we should never implement such operations in the Dpn source code!
 Even the worst-case CPU cycles / memory bytes consumed by an attacker spamming the most
 "efficient" attack (in terms of CPU cycles / memory bytes consumed per byte of transaction size) should still be limited by the max block size.

 # Setting consensus parameters